sanketsw/HttpJsonToHttpJson/README.md

 2. In your git repositories view select -> **clone a git repository** -> Enter https://github.com/sanketsw/JsonJsonApplication.git and credentials -> After import is finished, right click on the repository and **import projects** -> import as exisitng projects -> select all projects.

-3. Do the above step for the ProcessingCore repository as well. https://github.com/sanketsw/ProcessingCore.git

-4. you may have to run maven clean package install on **ProcessingCore** project (right click pom.xml -> run as maven build-> enter goal as `clean package install`)

-5. Right click and refresh the projects.
+3. Right click and refresh the projects.
 If dependencies in Java project are not resolved, goto Project -> clean.
 Deploy the IIB application to default node.

 ### How to execute the API